Skip to content

 Immediate

-// Main thread
+// Main thread — via SetWrite<T>

-// In a job (via NativeSetWrite)
+// In a Burst job

-Querying by Set
+Querying by set

-With ForEachEntity
+// ForEachEntity

 [ForEachEntity(Set = typeof(HighlightedParticle))]

-void Execute(in ParticleView particle)
+void Execute(in ParticleView particle) { /* only visits set members */ }

 foreach (var particle in ParticleView.Query(World).InSet<HighlightedParticle>())